ota-meshi/eslint-plugin-yml/docs/rules/key-spacing.md

 > enforce consistent spacing between keys and values in mapping pairs

+- :gear: This rule is included in `"plugin:yml/standard"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details